PolisanTheEasyNick/xfce-spotify-plugin/README.md

 1. Under "Command" pick spotify.sh file
 1. It is recommended to put Period to 0.25

+*If you want to change song format refer to [spotifyctl status-formatting](https://github.com/mihirlad55/polybar-spotify-module#status-formatting) and change it on second string

 # Credits
 * https://github.com/mihirlad55 for [polybar-spotify-module](https://github.com/mihirlad55/polybar-spotify-module) and his spotifyctl utility
 * [genmon](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin/start) for for making it so easy